Understanding Your Resume’s Audience

 Human Being

-Subjectivity is a major variable when it comes to human beings.
-For instance, page length is a notoriously subjective topic.
-Some hiring managers like a one-page Resume, while others prefer a two-page Resume.
+The thing about human beings is everything is subjective.
+For instance, some people prefer a one-page Resume, while others prefer a two-page Resume.
 Needless to say, human beings may be swayed by many different factors, whereas ATS is unemotional.

 In Conclusion